 3. Standards of healthcare cleanliness

-It is mandatory for NHS healthcare establishments to meet the National Standards of Healthcare Cleanliness as shown in the 'Compliance grid' below.
+The National Standards of Healthcare Cleanliness provides a framework for General Practice to follow as shown in the 'Compliance grid' below.
 The guidance issued in April 2021 contains a number of helpful tools and resources.